Classical Non-Relativistic Fractons: Symmetries and compatible Hamiltonians

 and leads to the conservation of the total momentum

 We now turn to the main interest of this work and look to impose the conservation of the total dipole moment,

 which induces the following symmetry transformation on the phase space coordinates

-Comparing \cref{eq:translation_CM,eq:dipolesymmetry_CM}, we see that dipole conservation implies translation in momentum space!
-This constrains the Hamiltonian to be of the form
+Comparing \cref{eq:translation_CM,eq:dipolesymmetry_CM}, we see that dipole conservation implies translation in momentum space.
+This property constrains the Hamiltonian to be of the form

-This can easily be further generalized.
-While $Q$, shown in \cref{eq:Q_definition} is the zeroth moment of charge distribution, $\vec{D}$ shown in \cref{eq:dipole_CM}s is the first moment.
-We can further consider the conservation of arbitrary combinations of charge moments such as
+This type of construction can be easily generalized for other constraints.
+Indeed, $Q$ in \cref{eq:Q_definition} is the zeroth moment of charge distribution, whereas $\vec{D}$ in \cref{eq:dipole_CM} is the first moment.
+Therefore, we can further consider the conservation of arbitrary combinations of charge moments such as

-where $P(x)$ is some polynomial of the $d$ components $x^\mu$.
-This induces a so-called `polynomial shift' symmetry
+where $P(x)$ is a polynomial in the $d$ components $x^\mu$.
+This constraint induces a so-called `polynomial shift' symmetry

 and generates the so-called multipole algebra discussed in Ref.~\cite{Gromov_Multipole_PhysRevX.9.031035} of which \cref{eq:dipolesymmetry_CM} is a special case.
-Symmetry compatible Hamiltonians which obey \cref{eq:polynomial_CM} are constrained to take the form
+Then, symmetry compatible Hamiltonians which obey \cref{eq:polynomial_CM} are constrained to take the form